-To help further the treatment of eating disorders, Eating Disorder Hope maintains this list of tests, studies, questionnaires, and examinations that are looking for volunteers, and/or offer free evaluation.
-These tests and professional studies are making every-day differences in helping us to understand the causes of and best treatment practices for eating disorders.
+To help further the treatment of eating disorders, Eating Disorder Hope maintains this list of eating disorder research and studies which are seeking volunteers, and/or offer a free evaluation.

 The field of eating disorder research is continually evolving, and treatments are being developed and refined based on these discoveries.
 Given the complex nature of eating disorders, it is not surprising that the factors that contribute to these diseases are multifaceted.
 There is not one single cause responsible for the formation and development of an eating disorder, but rather, an accumulation of several possible compounding factors that each play a role in the development and maintenance of these diseases.
 These factors can be biological, sociological, emotional, environmental, etc.

 One factor frequently investigated by eating disorder research is the biological component of eating disorders.
 Many have pondered and theorized what mechanisms occur in the human body, and brain specifically, that can make an individual susceptible to developing anorexia, bulimia or binge eating disorder.
 Studies are currently underway that are examining potential contributing factors to an eating disorder, such as genetics, hormones, and neurobiology.
 Read this article to learn more about Scientific Developments and Research in Eating Disorders.

 The WELL Center at Drexel University